-We have a history of net losses, we anticipate increasing expenses in the future, and we may not be able to maintain profitability
+We have a history of net losses and we may not be able to maintain profitability

 Since inception, we have incurred an accumulated deficit and may incur net losses in the foreseeable future.
-At March 31, 2024, we had an accumulated deficit of \$941.1 million.
+As of September 30, 2024, we had an accumulated deficit of \$1,079.9 million.

 We will need to generate and sustain increased revenue levels in future periods in order to maintain or increase our level of profitability.
-We expect our cost of revenue and operating expenses to increase as we continue to invest in enhancing our customer experience and in new product development, including expert-assisted offerings for our tax and attorney-assisted legal offerings.
 If our revenue and gross profit do not grow at a greater rate than our operating expenses, we will not be able to maintain or increase profitability and our business may be harmed.
 We may incur significant losses in the future for a number of reasons, including due to the risks and uncertainties described herein.
 Even if we are profitable, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to achieve sustained profitability would depress the value of our company and could impair our ability to raise capital, expand our business, diversify our product offerings, market our current and planned products, or continue our operations.

-If we fail to provide high-quality products and services, customer care and customer experience and add new products and services that meet our customers' expectations, we may not be able to attract and retain customers
+If we fail to provide high-quality products and services that meet our customers' expectations, we may not be able to attract and retain customers

 In order to increase revenue and maintain profitability, we must attract new customers and retain existing customers.
 The quality and value of our services, customer care and customer experience, as well as the quality and accuracy of the services provided by our accountants and the independent attorneys who participate in our and our partner's networks, are critical to the success of our business and our ability to attract and retain customers.
-The failure or perceived failure of these independent attorneys and accountants to satisfy customer expectations could impede our ability to attract and retain customers
+The failure or perceived failure of these independent attorneys and accountants to satisfy customer expectations could impede our ability to attract and retain customers.

-In addition, we intend to continue to add new services and enhance our existing product and services, which will require us to devote significant resources before we know whether such products or services will be successful.
-For instance, in August 2023 we launched LZ Books, a simple online accounting solution, and in November 2023 we launched a new business license offering.
-The success of any new products or services or enhancements to existing products or services depends on several factors, including timely completion, competitive pricing, adequate quality testing, introduction, integration with existing products and services, and market acceptance.
+In addition, we intend to continue to add new products and services and enhance our existing products and services, both of which will require us to devote significant resources before we know whether such products or services will be successful.
+For instance, in August 2023 we launched LZ Books, a simple online accounting solution, and in November 2023, we launched a new business license offering.
+The success of any new products or services or enhancements to existing products or services depends on several factors, including timely completion, competitive pricing, adequate quality testing, introduction, integration with existing products and services, and market awareness and acceptance.
 We have in the past invested resources and introduced new products and services that have failed to produce the customer interest that we expected.
 We may fail to attract new customers or lose existing customers if current or future development efforts or services fail to meet customer expectations on a timely basis if at all.
-If we are unable to continue offering innovative solutions or if new or enhanced solutions, including LZ Tax or LZ Books, fail to engage our customers, we may be unable to attract additional customers or retain our current customers, which may adversely affect our business, results of operations, financial condition or future prospects.
+If we are unable to continue offering innovative solutions or if new or enhanced solutions fail to engage our customers, we may be unable to attract additional customers or retain our current customers, which may adversely affect our business, results of operations, financial condition or future prospects.